MI-DPLA/combine/docs/quickstart.rst

    Record Group has not yet been published...

-You will be presented with a familiar Job creation screen.
+You will be presented with a new Job creation screen.

-Near the top, there are some fields for entering information about an OAI set identifier.
-You can either select a previously used OAI set identifier from the dropdown, or create a new one; this will become the OAI set identifier used in the **outgoing** Combine OAI-PMH server.
+Near the top, there are some fields for entering information about an Publish set identifier.
+You can either select a previously used Publish set identifier from the dropdown, or create a new one.
+Remember, this will become the OAI set identifier used in the **outgoing** Combine OAI-PMH server.

 Let's give it a new, simple identifier: ``fedora``, representing that this RecordGroup is a workspace for Jobs and Records from our Fedora repository.

 .. figure:: img/setting_publish_id.png
    :alt: Section to provide a new publis identifier, or select a pre-existing one
    :target: _images/setting_publish_id.png

-   Section to provide a new publis identifier, or select a pre-existing one
+   Section to provide a new publish identifier, or select a pre-existing one

 Then, from the table below, select the Job (again, think as a *stage* of the same records) that will be published for this RecordGroup.
 Let's